Evangelical Lutheran Church in Southern Africa

-The Evangelical Lutheran Church in Southern Africa is a Lutheran church in South Africa.
+The Evangelical Lutheran Church in Southern Africa (ELCSA) is a Lutheran church in South Africa.
 The church has 580,000 baptized members in seven dioceses in South Africa, Botswana, and Eswatini, and is (by a wide margin) the largest Lutheran church in the southern African region.
 It is a member of the Botswana Council of Churches.

-The ELCSA was constituted from older churches in 1975, and became a member of the Lutheran World Federation in 1976.
+The ELCSA was constituted from existing church bodies in 1975, and became a member of the Lutheran World Federation in 1976.
 The presiding bishop's office is currently held by The Rt Rev Bishop Myaka of the South Eastern Diocese (KwaZulu-Natal Region).

 History

 A number of regional Lutheran churches in southern Africa began unity discussions in the late 1960s.
 A 1969 meeting of the Unity Committee made the decision to proceed to merger, with the resulting unified church to be divided into four constituent dioceses.
 In 1972, the Cape Orange Lutheran Church joined the process, and the number of proposed dioceses was subsequently increased to five.

+The first bishop of the ELCSA, Paulus Ben Mhlungu, was consecrated a bishop by Swedish bishop Helge Fosseus on 19 September 1971, bringing the Uppsala Line of apostolic succession into the nascent body.

 A constituting assembly was held at Tlhabane, Rustenburg, from 15 to 20 December 1975.
 This assembly was unexpectedly attacked, with teargas bombs thrown through the windows, resulting in seventeen delegates being hospitalised.
 During the assembly, on 18 December 1975, the new unified church was formally constituted and named the Evangelical Lutheran Church in Southern Africa.
 It formally joined the Lutheran World Federation the following year.